kalafut/kalafut.net/site/content/posts/premature-architecture.md

 > The goal of software architecture is to minimize the human resources required to build and maintain the required system.

-When a group of people, especially a large group with people coming and going, need to collaborate on a project, the coordination and integration of their work becomes a dominant factor, and architectures can help provide useful guardrails.
+When a group of people, especially a large group with people coming and going, needs to collaborate on a project, the coordination and integration of their work becomes a dominant factor, and architectures can help provide useful guardrails.
 But what about the solo developer (or tiny team) building a mobile app?

 When I learned about the [Small-angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation) the concept had a lasting impact.
 In short, for small angles, *sin θ ≈ θ*.
 This was math saying, "Eh, good enough."
 You can find many similar "for small n..." type arguments, and I think most of us (myself included!) don't heed them enough.
 If we're talking about a solo developer building a mobile app, we can comfortably start with that being a "small n" situation.